Norfolk armored truck robbery inside job, police say

 Both men are currently being held at Norfolk City Jail.

-Detectives have not stated how much money was taken in the robbery, or whether if the money has been recovered.
+Detectives have not stated how much money was taken in the robbery, or if the money has been recovered.